ReliefApplications/ems-frontend/libs/ui/README.md

 If the developer cannot use the extension, you can use the following command to create the new component: `@nrwl/angular:stories ui --no-interactive`.

 This command would generate all missing stories and keep current ones for the components inside the `lib` folder

+==Important== :warning:

+Nx would import some deprecated types from `@storybook` when creating the boilerplate in this way.
+Please review all new created `.stories.ts` with this commands to fix that and also add all the needed imports such as interfaces in those files

 ## Serve storybook